swiftlang/swift-evolution/visions/macros.md

 }
 ```

 Conformance to `ExpressionMacro` indicates a macro definition for an expression macro, and corresponds to `@freestanding(expression)`.
 There will be several protocols, corresponding to the various roles that macros inhabit.
-Each protocol as an `expansion` method that will be called with the syntax nodes that are involved in the macro expansion, along with a `context` instance that provides more information about how the macro is being invoked.
+Each protocol has an `expansion` method that will be called with the syntax nodes that are involved in the macro expansion, along with a `context` instance that provides more information about how the macro is being invoked.

 The implementation of these functions makes extensive use of Swift syntax manipulation via the `swift-syntax` package.
 The inputs and outputs are in terms of syntax nodes: `ExprSyntax` describes the syntax for any kind of expression in Swift, whereas `MacroExpansionExprSyntax` is the syntax for an explicitly-written macro expansion.
 The `expansion` operation will return a new syntax node that will replace the ones it was given in the program.
 We use string interpolation as a form of quasi-quoting: the return of `StringifyMacro.expansion` forms a tuple `(\(argument), "\(literal: argument.description)")` where the first argument is the expression itself and the second is the source code translated into a string literal.
 The resulting string will be parsed into an expression that is returned to the compiler.

 #### Diagnostics

 A macro implementation can be used to produce diagnostics (e.g., warnings and errors) to indicate problems encountered during macro expansion.
-The `stringify` and macro described above doesn't really have a failure case, but imagine an `#embed("somefile.txt")` macro that takes the contents of a file at build time and turns them into an array of bytes.
+The `stringify` macro described above doesn't really have a failure case, but imagine an `#embed("somefile.txt")` macro that takes the contents of a file at build time and turns them into an array of bytes.
 The macro could have several different failure modes:

 * The macro argument isn't a string literal, so it doesn't know what the file name is.
 * The file might not be available for reading because it is missing, inaccessible, etc.